leonp/leonp.github.io/_posts/2015-06-10-labour-comms-purpose.md

 The only problem with ceding ground to the Tories entirely is i) it'd inflict more damage on the UK and ii) Labour would lose touch with its constituency altogether.

 How does austerity affect the majority of people in the UK, including those earning around average incomes?
+How does it affect household incomes?
 How does it affect house prices?
 The cost of things?
 Job security?
 These aren't questions just for the left; start answering them and you can formulate a simple, understandable pitch to the electorate.
 Assume voters are inherently left _or_ right wing and you're doing them a disservice.